Chief Robert Lloyd

 Fairport Harbor FD was organized in September of 1891 with 30 members; they were alerted to fires by the bell that still sits in front of the fire station/Village hall today.

 FHFD receives and gives mutual and automatic aid throughout Lake County.
 In the event of a structure fire in Fairport Harbor the following communities provide automatic aid.
-Painesville Township with a ladder truck, Painesville City with an engine, Perry Joint Fire District with an engine and Grand River with a paramedic squad, also off duty FHFD members are alerted.
+Concord Township with an engine, Painesville Township with a ladder truck, Painesville City with an engine, Perry Joint Fire District with an engine and Grand River with a paramedic squad, also off duty FHFD members are alerted.
 This provides the Village with an initial response of 15-16 firefighters keeping us in accordance with National Fire Protection Association guidelines

 In March of 2019 the Insurance Services Organization rated the Fairport Harbor Fire Department a Public Protection Classification rating of “3”.
 ISO rates Departments on a scale of 1-10 a class 1 signifying exemplary fire protection and 10 indicates the areas fire suppression program does not meet ISO’s minimum criteria.